 - Fentanyl (Sublimaze, Actiq)

 To be diagnosed with Opioid Use Disorder (OUD), individuals must meet certain criteria outlined in the Diagnostic and Statistical Manual of Mental Disorders (DSM).
-Under DSM–5, the current version of the DSM, anyone meeting any two of the eleven criteria during the same 12-month period receives a diagnosis of OUD.
+According to the current version, DSM–5, anyone meeting any two of the eleven criteria during the same 12-month period receives a diagnosis of OUD.
 The severity of OUD—mild, moderate, or severe—is based on the number of criteria met.

 - Opioids are often taken in larger amounts or over a longer period than was intended.